ttulsi01/students/amuell11.md

 ## Background

-- I grew up in NYC since 2020, where my family moved down to Knoxville.
+- I have lived in NYC up until 2021, where my family moved down to Knoxville.
 I transffered to UTK as a computer science major.
+I have had an interest in computers every since I was young, so that is probably why I am pursing computer science, and I have to say, I am liking it a lot(so far)...

 ## Interests